 The city has embarked on a number of planning initiatives in recent years.
 Below is a summary of current and recent planning initiatives that have all been geared toward making the city a more attractive place to live, work and play.

 After adopting the city’s current Plan of Conservation and Development in 2017, the Planning and Zoning Commission formed a subcommittee that has spearheaded a multitude of planning efforts to help implement the POCD.
-The following planning projects are underway as of 2020 — with more expected.
+As of 2020, the following planning projects are underway — with more on the way.
 Watch for public engagement opportunities to participate in these efforts:

 In recent years, it had become increasingly clear to the Planning and Zoning Commission of the need to modify the city’s current roadways to better accommodate travel by those on foot and bike.
-The city approached the South Central Regional Council of Governments (SCRCOG) in 2019 to request funding for a citywide Bicycle/Pedestrian Plan.
-The SCRCOG moved quickly to secure the necessary money to include this plan in its 2020 Work Plan.
+The city approached the South Central Regional Council of Governments in 2019 to request funding for a citywide Bicycle/Pedestrian Plan.
+SCRCOG moved quickly to secure the necessary money to include this plan in its 2020 Work Plan.
 The Beta Group Inc., an engineering firm based in Hartford, was selected to prepare a study of the Bicycle/Pedestrian Plan.
-The study has been delayed until the latter part of 2020 due to the coronavirus pandemic.
+The study had been delayed since 2020 because of the coronavirus pandemic but is now available.
+The city needs input from residents to help craft the West Haven Bicycle and Pedestrian Plan.
+Be part of the process and let your voice be heard.

 Under the direction of the Harbor Management Commission, the city prepared a Harbor Management Plan in 2015-18 to guide the most desirable use of West Haven’s navigable waters and intertidal areas for recreational, commercial and conservation purposes.
 The plan was reviewed and approved by the state and was ultimately adopted by the City Council in September 2018.
 Through this plan, the city analyzed conditions within the West Haven Harbor Management Area and recommended a number of future goals and policies to guide the safe and beneficial use of this area and the conservation and enhancement of coastal resources, such as tidal wetlands, beaches and dunes, and shellfish beds.
 The Harbor Management Area encompasses the city’s municipal jurisdiction on the western half of New Haven Harbor, near the shore of Long Island Sound, and tidal portions of the West River, Oyster River, Cove River and Old Field Creek.